Introduction: How To: Ariana Grande's Grammy Dress!

 Step 2: The Skirt

 To achieve the volume of Ariana's dress, we're going to have to gather and layer yards of tulle.
 To start, take the last t-shirt that closely matches your fabric and cut the bottom 2/3 off.
-Cut the fabric so that instead of a cylinder of fabric, we have a flat rectangle of fabric.
+Cut the t-shirt at one of the side seams so that it is a flat rectangle.
 Make sure that it is a bit larger than the bodice.
-Resew the seam, but leave a an inch or two unsewn so that it's easier to attach to the bodice in the future.
+Resew the seam, but leave an inch or two unsewn so that it's easier to attach to the bodice in the future.
 This will be what you sew your tulle onto.
 Measure from your waist to the floor, this will be the length of your skirt.
-Now take your hip measurement and multiply it by 10, then divide it by 60 to find out how many yards (of tulle) you need to gather for one layer of the skirt.
+Now take your hip measurement and multiply it by 6, then divide it by 36 to find out how many yards (of tulle) you need to gather for one layer of the skirt.
 To make the skirt very cloud like, we will need two pieces of tulle for every layer.
-I wanted 8 layers of tulle for the skirt, so there would be 16 pieces of tulle used.
-Each piece of tulle for me had to be 3 yards, so for every layer I needed 6 yards.
-Take the two pieces of tulle and gather it in your machine.
+I wanted 8 layers of tulle for the skirt, so there would be 16 pieces of tulle in total used.
+Each piece of tulle for me had to be 5 yards, so for every layer I needed 10 yards.
+Take the two pieces of tulle and match them so that one fits perfectly over the other.
+Gather the long sides and adjust so that it fits your hip measurement.
 This gathering video came in handy!
-Attach the layer to your shirt piece and keep layering like this until the 8th layer or until it is opaque.
+Attach the layer to the bottom of your shirt piece and keep layering like this until the 8th layer or until it is opaque.
 Don't cover the whole shirt piece with tulle, because you will still need to sew it onto the bodice.

 Step 3: Bottom Ruffle!

 Time for the ruffles!
 For the bottom ruffle I decided that it needed to be more fluffy, so I decided to add 2 ruffles on top of each other.
 After sewing on all the layers, measure the circumference of the dress.
-Multiply that by 10 and divide by 60.
+Multiply that by 6 and divide by 36.
 This number will be how many yards you will need to gather for one of the bottom ruffles.
-I got 12, so I will have to gather 12 yards for one ruffle.
+I got 20, so I will have to gather 20 yards for one ruffle.
 Before I gathered, I folded the yards twice so that it was 1/4 of its original width.
 It got more volume this way.
+Gather the ruffle by sewing in the middle of the tulle.
 Next, I 'floofed' the ruffle by pulling apart the layers.
 It made it look more cloudy.
 I sewed the ruffle onto the top layer of the skirt.
 Then I repeated these steps for the second bottom ruffle.

 Step 4: Top Ruffle

 Start off by attaching the bodice onto the skirt, making sure that the front lines up with the back and that everything is symmetrical.
 I then made another ruffle.
-I first measured the waistline on the dress, multiplied it by 10 and divided by 60.
+I first measured the waistline on the dress, multiplied it by 6 and divided by 36.
 This gave me the number of yards I needed to gather.
+I used the same method to gather the top ruffle as I did on the bottom ruffle.
 After I gathered and 'floofed' the ruffle, I hand sewed it in between the bodice and the skirt.

 Step 5: Done!